Yelp/elastalert/docs/source/index.rst

-.. elastalert documentation master file, created by sphinx-quickstart on Thu Jul 11 15:45:31 2013.
+..
+ElastAlert documentation master file, created by sphinx-quickstart on Thu Jul 11 15:45:31 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.